edmondchuc/pylode-inject/README.md

 *Inject logo images, links, paragraphs, and figures to a pyLODE document.*

-Easy do the above by defining the instructions in a YAML file and passing it to the command line application.
+Easily do the above by defining the instructions in a YAML file and passing it to the command line application.

 # Usage
 Clone this repository and change directory into it.